Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 ## Security hygiene and habits

-* Audit your webserver for information disclosure vulns:
+* Audit your webserver for information disclosure vulns ([a thorough treatment of webdev security things](https://github.com/FallibleInc/security-guide-for-developers)):
   * Turn off "directory listings" on your webserver
 * Use alternatives to Google Docs such as pad.RiseUp.net or share.RiseUp.net, etc.